jrunrun/TabFilters/README.md

 ```

-5. Initialize tabfilters by passing in the Viz object once it's been fully initialized.
+5. Initialize ```javascript tabfilters``` by passing in the ```javascript Viz object``` once it's been fully initialized.
 To do this, call the tabfilters discovery method using the onFirstInteractive callback function defined in the options that were used above by Viz constructor.
 Note: you will do this for each visualization on the page.
-Note that the "await" keyword is required before the tabfilters.discovery(viz) as the Tableau JS API is asynchronous.
+Note that the ```javascript "await"``` keyword is required before the ```javascript tabfilters.discovery(viz)``` as the Tableau JS API is asynchronous.

 ```javascript